Malfoy/BGREAT2/README.md

 Size of the anchors used to start mapping
 Can be used if k is way larger than 31

+#### -i indexed anchors fraction

+By default Bgreat index all anchors from the graph.
+With -i 10 it index on out of ten anchors, in order to reduce the memory usage.

 #### -g unitig file

 Unitig file in fasta